I want to insure a flat that I am the landlord ofGet Quotes

-We find that for the majority of customers then insuring the buildings and contents is generally not quite as straightforward as insuring a normal house.
+For most customers, insuring the buildings and contents is generally not quite as straightforward as insuring a normal house.
 Apart from the different types of flats as outlined below then there is also the consideration of leasehold or freehold to consider.

-Finally there are significant differences in the type of cover you will require if,
+Finally, there are significant differences in the type of cover you will require if,

 - you decide to live in the flat yourself or,